• 0

 Taller Grasses for Larger Gardens

-If you’ve got a larger garden or simply want more of a statement plant then the following grasses are for you.
+If you've got a larger garden or simply want more of a statement plant, then the following grasses are for you.
 You often hear of people using specimen trees or shrubs but why not use a statement grass instead?
-These examples are great to add drama, texture and real intrigue to your garden borders.
+These examples are great for adding drama, texture and real intrigue to your garden borders.

 Great when planted in bulk; I'd save this only for the larger of borders